- for Purchases72

 - To be eligible for the cell phone protection benefit, you must hold the U.S. Bank Visa Platinum card and pay your monthly cell phone bill with it.
 If you fail to use the card to make a payment, coverage is suspended until you use the card again.
 Setting up auto pay might be a good idea.Coverage starts on the first day of the calendar month after making the first payment.
 You can claim the benefit for theft or damage of your cell phone up to twice per year for up to $600 each incident (or up to $1,200 total per year).
 Loss is not covered, just theft or damage.A $25 deductible applies to each claim.
 Your phone and up to three phones on the same bill are eligible for the benefit, and it costs nothing to enroll.

 - Depending on the card issuer and the card network, foreign transaction (FX) fees can vary from 1 to 3 percent per transaction.
-Unfortunately, the U.S. Bank Visa Platinum card charges an additional fee on top of each purchase made outside of the United States, which makes it undesirable for use abroad.Foreign transactions charged in U.S. dollars incur a fee of 2 percent, and transactions made in foreign currencies incur a fee of 3 percent.
+Unfortunately, the U.S. Bank Visa Platinum card charges an additional fee on top of each purchase made outside of the United States, which makes it undesirable for use abroad.Foreign transactions charged in U.S. dollars incur a 2% fee for foreign transactions in U.S. dollars; 3% fee for transactions in a foreign currency.
 Foreign transaction fees might not be a huge deal for those cardholders who don’t travel internationally, but if you do, I recommend using another credit card that waives foreign transaction fees.

 Looking for cash back or travel points?
 U.S. Bank offers different credit cards for different kinds of consumers.
 Let’s look at a few other options.